Light

 Clean Air Plant

-NASA lists the Chinese Evergreen Plant as one of the top 10 best houseplants to clean the air of harmful toxins.
+NASA lists the Chinese Evergreen as one of the top 10 best houseplants to clean the air of harmful toxins.

 Poisonous Plant Info

-level due to the calcium oxalate crystals in the plant.
-Adverse reactions to a Chinese Evergreen Plant include skin irritations after contact with the sap, irritation of mouth, lips, throat, and tongue if the leaves are eaten.
+Chinese Evergreen plants are poisonous with a #2 toxicity level due to the calcium oxalate crystals in the plant.
+Adverse reactions after contact with the sap include: skin irritations, irritation of mouth, lips, throat, and tongue if the leaves are eaten.